 Students from the SEED Public Charter School of Washington, D.C., recently visited NIH as part of a newly formed partnership with the Intramural Research Program of the National Institute of Arthritis and Musculoskeletal and Skin Diseases.

-SEED (Schools for Educational Evolution and Development) Foundation opened its first school in Washington in 1998.
+The SEED (Schools for Educational Evolution and Development) Foundation opened its first school in Washington in 1998.
 The school is a tuition-free, lottery selection-based boarding school that aims to provide an academically rigorous college preparatory curriculum to middle and high school students from underprivileged inner-city areas.
 When President Obama recently visited the SEED School of Washington, D.C., he praised the program as a “true success story” with 97 percent of graduates being admitted to college.
 In the past year, the school was also featured in a segment on CBS’s 60 Minutes television show as well as on CNN.

 As part of the new partnership, 15 students from the school, two of whom were D.C.
 Science Fair winners, visited with NIAMS IRP staff for a special daylong event featuring presentations and tours.
 SEED staff members Keven Cotton, External Opportunities Coordinator, and Lesli Brannon, Student Life Coordinator, accompanied the youngsters.